LOCAL AUSTRALIAN GETAWAYS: HOW TO EXPLORE YOUR OWN BACKYARD

 The easy-to-moderate trail begins with a boat journey from the World Heritage-listed Port Arthur Historic Site and proceeds along well-maintained paths through woodland, rainforest and Australia’s tallest sea cliffs.
 The expedition reaches its literal high point with views of The Blade, a narrow dolerite rock that juts out from the water at Cape Pillar, popularly dubbed the jewel of the Tasman Peninsula.

 Each night guests stay in architect-designed cabins that boast memory-foam mattresses and USB charge docks, meaning hikers don’t need to pack heavy tents, sleeping and cooking gear.
+The track is observing physical distancing but it’s still open to walkers – check this website for updates.

 If you want to go camping without having to get your hands dirty, one business that delivers this option well is NSW’s Paperbark Camp, a family-run operation at the forefront of ecotourism in Australia.